Agentic AI Governance and Lifecycle Management in Healthcare: Conclusions

-In conclusion, the risk of agent sprawl in healthcare is not a technology scaling issue; it is an ethical governance problem, as unmanaged autonomy can directly impact patient privacy, safety, and trust.
+This study proposes UALM as a healthcare-specific agent lifecycle governance control plane and uses Monte Carlo simulation to examine its plausibility, sensitivity, and expected operational behavior under alternative governance assumptions.
+The key contributions are threefold.
+First, the five-layer UALM architecture addresses governance gaps identified in existing frameworks by providing agent-specific lifecycle controls across identity, orchestration, context, guardrails, and decommissioning.
+The simulation demonstrates that all five layers contribute meaningfully—each maps to failure types that partial-governance approaches cannot detect.
+Second, the refined maturity model, with measurable KPI-linked thresholds, enables reliable self-assessment and effectively distinguishes between governance approaches.
+The strict all-KPI advancement rule ensures that maturity-level assignments reflect genuine governance capability.
+Third, provided a simulation-based evaluation demonstrates that UALM provides statistically significant improvements over both no-governance baselines and partial-governance alternatives, with the most compelling evidence against NIST RMF-Lite (Cohen’s d = 0.99–6.06 across KPIs).
+UALM’s advantage is robust across parameter variations but depends on sustained organizational commitment.
+In conclusion, the risk of agent sprawl in healthcare is not a technology-scaling issue; it is an ethical governance problem, as unmanaged autonomy can undermine safety, accountability, privacy, and trust.
 By operationalizing Unified Agent Lifecycle Management (UALM), healthcare organizations can move from fragmented, domain-specific agent deployments to a disciplined, managed agent fleet with clear accountability, controlled autonomy, and lifecycle discipline.
-The objective is to enforce rules and continuous monitoring so that agents can operate at enterprise scale with speed and safety.
+The objective is not to slow innovation, but to make autonomous agent adoption auditable, accountable, and safe at enterprise scale.